 Ida started the GoFundMe for Pulse Victims, which had received more than $7.5 million in donations from nearly 120,000 people from 120 countries in November.
-Her initial goal was "a modest $100,000," but within hours they had met that goal, she says, and so they kept increasing it.
+Her initial goal was "a modest goal of $100,000," but within hours they had met that goal, she says, and so they kept increasing it.

 Local Artists Alexandra Sarton, Alberto Blanco and Blue